Between glaciers and geysers -

 Accumulator 1.2 Ah with charger, straight key Minkey, headphone

 I did not know there, what would expect me at the individual places, I had in wise foresight the 7 m long telescope fishing rod in the luggage.
 The first evening I tried it with an "Up and Outer" as antenna, but did not come however to the goal.
-In the next evening I plugged together the two wires to diagonally upwarded long wire and adapted him as a Fuchs antenna.
+In the next evening I plugged together the 2 wires to diagonally upwarded long wire and adapted him as a Fuchs antenna.
 The mast came me as called.
 There are already trees in Iceland, but also after some decades the old trees are only some meters high.
 There substantially more highly a tie point can be created with a mast.

 Geysire particularly are in the southeast - one can see and also mount glaciers in the entire high country and in the west.